-10. Department of Parks and Recreation-\ No comment was given on the revised plans submitted under the remand order, however, t[T]he staff of the Department of Parks and Recreation (DPR) [has] reviewed the originally submitted plans for conformance with rezoning applications A-9730-C and 9731-C, Preliminary Plan 4-93078, and recorded Recreation Facilities Agreement (RFA) Liber 8036, folio 460.
-DPR has many concerns with the submitted plans and with the completion of the recreational facilities.
+10. Department of Parks and Recreation-No comment was given on the revised plans submitted under the remand order; however, staff of the Department of Parks and Recreation (DPR) has reviewed the previously submitted plans for conformance with rezoning applications A-9730-C and 9731-C, Preliminary Plan 4-93078, and recorded Recreation Facilities Agreement (RFA) Liber 8036, folio 460.
+DPR had many concerns with the submitted plans and with the completion of the recreational facilities; however, no comment has been given on the revised plans submitted under the remand order.